titu1994/Image-Super-Resolution/README.md

 On the right is the "Expanded SRCNN", which performs slightly better on Set5 (PSNR 33.37 dB vs 32.4 dB) than the default SRCNN model.

+On the bottom is the "Denoising Auto Encoder SR", which performs even better than Expanded SRCNN on Set5 (PSNR 34.88 dB vs 33.37 dB).

-It is to be noted that both of these models underperform compared to the results posted in the paper.
+It is to be noted that the original models underperform compared to the results posted in the paper.
 This maybe due to the only 91 images being the training set compared to the entire ILSVR 2013 image set.
 It still performs well, however images are slightly noisy.
-Noise reduction training may need to be performed.

 ## Usage
 The model weights are already provided, therefore simply running :<br>
 `python main.py "imgpath"`, where imgpath is a full path to the image.

-The default model is SRCNN, which underperforms compared to the Expanded SRCNN.
-To switch models,<br>
+The default model is SRCNN, which underperforms compared to the Expanded SRCNN or Denoising SR. To switch models,<br>
-`python main.py "imgpath" --model="esr"`, default being `--model='sr'`.
+`python main.py "imgpath" --model="type"`, where type = sr, esr or dsr

 If the scaling factor needs to be altered then :<br>
 `python main.py "imgpath" --scale=s`, where s can be any number.
 Default s = 2